1 Legal and regulatory framework

 - The bank was not a party to the SUC;

-- The MIID had acted in accordance with the Law on Subsoil and Subsoil Use;
+- The MIID had acted in accordance with the Subsoil Law;

 - The MIID's consent for pledge of the SUR had been granted to the subsoil user, not to the bank;